lleger/elixir-school/lessons/basics/pattern-matching.md

 lang: en
 ---

-Pattern matching is a powerful part of Elixir, it allows us to match simple values, data structures, and even functions.
+Pattern matching is a powerful part of Elixir.
+It allows us to match simple values, data structures, and even functions.
 In this lesson we will begin to see how pattern matching is used.

 ## Table of Contents